Wildlife Diversity Small Grants Program

-The South Dakota Game, Fish and Parks will accept proposals beginning January 1, 2017 for funding through the Wildlife Diversity Small Grants Program provides funding for researchers, educators and naturalists to carry out projects focused on native wildlife.
+The Wildlife Diversity Small Grants Program provides funding for researchers, educators and naturalists to carry out projects focused on native wildlife.
 This program is offered on an annual basis contingent on funding being available.
 Funding for the Wildlife Diversity Small Grants Program is provided by the South Dakota Game, Fish and Parks.

-In 2017 the Small Grants funding will be used for projects focused on education and outreach.
+We are currently accepting proposals for projects focused on monitoring and inventory.
 Native wildlife species and their habitat should be the emphasis of the proposed project.

 Projects or applicants must also meet these criteria: